The Truth About How to Living Longer and Healthier

 In the same book, Freeman defines antioxidants as "A nutrient that helps prevent retard (slow or delay) oxidation and scavenges free radicals.
 Vitamins E and C and beta carotene are examples of antioxidants.
-Many herbs, especially rosemary, green tea, and sage, as well as fruits and vegetables are excellent sources. "
+Many herbs, especially rosemary, green tea, sage, and fruits and vegetables, are excellent sources. "

 Free Radicals Influencing the Body